• Skip to primary navigation

 How to defrost strawberries

-I need them now: Use the defrost option on your microwave and check at one-minute intervals until they are defrosted.
+Immediate use: Utilize the defrost setting on your microwave, checking at one-minute intervals until fully defrosted.

-Ready in 15 minutes: Place them in a leak-proof bowl or container which has been set in a larger bowl of cold water.
+Quick defrost in 15 minutes: Place the strawberries in a leak-proof container within a larger bowl of cold water.

-Ready in 60 minutes: Defrost at room temperature by placing them in a single layer on a large plate on the counter.
+Gradual defrost in approximately 60 minutes: Allow the strawberries to thaw at room temperature by spreading them in a single layer on a large plate.

-Ready in 24 hours: Place them in a sealable container in the fridge.
+Slow defrost over 24 hours: Store the strawberries in a sealable container in the refrigerator.

 What to do with frozen strawberries

-I also like to combine frozen strawberries with frozen rhubarb to make a strawberry rhubarb compote.
-This sauce is perfect with buttermilk biscuits.
 They are also convenient when making summer drinks.
-Dawn at Girl Heart Food shares her recipe for frozen strawberry mango margarita.
+Dawn at Girl Heart Food shares her frozen strawberry mango margarita recipe.
 Doesn’t it look good?

 A close up of icy cold frozen strawberry halves set on ice.

-I would love to hear about how you are planning to use your frozen strawberries!
+I would love to hear how you plan to use your frozen strawberries!

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.